 Evaluating Your Financial Situation

-- Assess your total assets and income.
+- Assess your total assets including property, savings, and investments.

 Implications of Different Care Levels

-| Care Level | Description | Typical Costs |
+| Care Level | Description | Typical Weekly Costs (England) |

 |---|---|---|